Lab Members

 bransftd [at] eckerd.edu

-Ava Shepard-Cano
+River Shepard-Cano

 Student Researcher

-Ava is a junior from Waterloo, Iowa, who is currently majoring in Animal Studies and minoring in Biology and Japanese.
+River is from Waterloo, Iowa, who is currently majoring in Animal Studies and minoring in Biology and Japanese.
 Ever since they were a child, Ava knew that they wanted to care for and advocate for animals and began pursuing this by volunteering at the Sunrise Children's Zoo and Cedar Bend Humane Society while in high school.
 They continued to pursue animal husbandry in the summer of 2023 when they interned as a Primate Husbandry Intern at the Lemur Conservation Foundation.
 After learning so much about lemurs and animal husbandry, Ava is extremely excited to work with the CBLab and aspires to pursue a career in animal husbandry and conservation, specifically with endangered species.

 Maddie Enman